People

 lmcginnis@umassd.edu

-Lucy joined the Fay Lab in the summer of 2020.
-Lucy’s M.S. research is focused on improving the use of fishery dependent data in Northeast US fishery stock assessments.
-After graduating from Boston University in 2018 Lucy expanded on undergraduate thesis research using micro-CT imaging and modeling software to compare the morphology of sympatric sand lance species (genus Ammodytes) in the Gulf of Maine.
+Luca joined the Fay Lab in the summer of 2020.
+Their M.S. research is focused on improving the use of fishery dependent data in Northeast US fishery stock assessments, specifically through spatially explicit catch per unit effort (CPUE) standardization for US Atlantic cod.
+Luca holds a Bachelor’s degree in Marine Science from Boston University, with undergraduate thesis research on using micro-CT imaging and modeling software to compare the morphology of sympatric sand lance species (genus Ammodytes) in the Gulf of Maine.
+In summer 2023 they started a full time position as a Research Biologist for the Commercial Fisheries Research Foundation.

 Miller